Close Btn

 Obtaining a structural formula for unknown compound analysis is the primary goal of qualitative analysis.
 Because the large number of fragment ions observed in EI mass spectra contains a wealth of structural information, their compositional formulas can be used for accurate structural analysis.
 In general, high-mass fragment ions suggest functional groups and substructures, while low-mass fragment ions are suitable for compound classification.
 There are also fragmentations, such as the McLafferty rearrangement, that characterize the structure of a compound.

-As mentioned above, molecular formulas and fragment ion composition formulas are useful information in unknown compounds analysis.
+As mentioned above, molecular formulas and fragment ion elemental compositions are useful information in unknown compounds analysis.
 However, manual structural analysis requires knowledge and experience in interpreting mass spectra.
 In this case, analysis using automated structural analysis software is effective.

 GC-MS Quantitative Analysis